Fairness Amidst Non-IID Graph Data: A Literature Review: Mitigating Graph Unfairness

-To ensure a fair allocation of critical resources, the problem of fairness in influence maximization has been studied~\cite{tsang2019group,fish2019gaps}.
+To ensure a fair allocation of critical resources, the problem of fairness in influence maximization has been studied~\cite{fish2019gaps,tsang2019group}.
 In~\cite{farnad2020unifying}, a flexible framework based on an integer programming formulation is proposed for modeling and solving fairness-aware influence maximization problems.
 Contrary to the previous work, this framework is unified in the sense that various fairness notions such as equality and diversity can be specified and incorporated to handle different fairness problem variants.
 The authors also theoretically prove the proposed framework obtains optimal solutions in comparison to sub-optimal solutions of previous work.
 In addition, the robustness and principled characterization properties when designing fair influence maximization algorithms have also been considered for monitors are subject to failure and fairness trade-off, respectively~\cite{rahmattalabi2019exploring,rahmattalabi2021fair}.

-Another popular idea behind existing work seeks for independence or uncorrelatedness between the learned graph embedding and sensitive attributes.
-In~\cite{dai2021say}, an adversary is used to ensure the graph mining results are independent from the estimated sensitive attributes with a fairness constraint to further stabilize the training and improve fairness.
-The practical scenario of limited labels including sensitive attribute of the nodes are also considered.
-A similar adversarial approach is also deployed by~\cite{bose2019compositional} to enforce fairness on graph non-IID data.
-This approach is compositional-- meaning that it can flexibly generate embeddings accommodating different combinations of sensitive attributes including unseen combinations at test time.
-Relevantly, \cite{fisher2020debiasing} present an alternative approach to learn a fair graph embedding that is neutral to all sensitive attributes and enable reintroducing certain sensitive information back in for whitelisted cases for the particular triple prediction task~\cite{bordes2013translating} at hand.
-In addition, orthogonalization~\cite{palowitch2019monet} and disentanglement~\cite{buyl2020debayes} have been used to the learned graph embedding to neutral the sensitive attributes which are also compositional.
+Another popular idea behind existing work seeks independence or decorrelation between the learned graph embedding and sensitive attributes.
+In~\cite{dai2021say}, an adversary is used to ensure the graph mining results are independent of the estimated sensitive attributes with a fairness constraint to further stabilize the training and improve fairness.
+The practical scenario of limited labels including the sensitive attribute of the nodes is also considered.
+A similar adversarial approach is also deployed by~\cite{bose2019compositional} to enforce fairness on graph non-I.I.D. data.
+This approach is compositional, meaning that it can flexibly generate embeddings that accommodate different combinations of sensitive attributes, including unseen combinations at test time.
+Relevantly, \cite{fisher2020debiasing} presents an alternative approach to learning a fair graph embedding that is neutral to all sensitive attributes and enables reintroducing certain sensitive information back in for whitelisted cases for the particular triple prediction task~\cite{bordes2013translating} at hand.
+In addition, orthogonalization~\cite{palowitch2019monet} and disentanglement~\cite{buyl2020debayes} have been used to the learned graph embedding to neutralize the sensitive attributes, which are also compositional.